garden-io/garden/docs/reference/commands.md

 **Run all or specified Test actions in the project.**

-Runs all or specified tests defined in the project.
-Also run builds and other dependencies, including deploys if needed.
+Runs all or specified Tests defined in the project.
+Also run builds and other dependencies, including Deploys if needed.

 Examples:

-    garden test                     # run all tests in the project garden test my-test             # run the my-test Test action garden test --module my-module  # run all Tests in the my-module module garden test *integ*             # run all Tests with a name containing 'integ'
+    garden test                     # run all Tests in the project garden test my-test             # run the my-test Test action garden test --module my-module  # run all Tests in the my-module module garden test *integ*             # run all Tests with a name containing 'integ'